 I thought cauliflower pizza was too complicated for my taste.
-I was wrong: it's dead easy and delicious.
+I was wrong.

 I have always been intrigued by the concept of cauliflower pizza - but I only actually tried it quite recently.
 It seemed to be a hit idea during my recent workshop so I thought I'd share it here.